RuriMeiko/telegram-water-reminder/README.md

 This bot was created to help users maintain proper hydration and develop healthy water-drinking habits.
 If you have any questions or need further assistance, feel free to reach out to the bot creator.

 - Creator: Nguyễn Trần Hoàng Long
+- Tester: Bùi Bích Phương
 - Email: chandoralong@gmail.com

 The bot is hosted on Worker Cloudflare, which ensures reliable and efficient operation.
-If you encounter any issues or have suggestions for improvement, please let me know.
+If you encounter any issues or have suggestions for improvement, please let us know.

 Happy hydrating!